ietf-teep/architecture/draft-ietf-teep-architecture.md

     a Rich Execution Environment.
 A device contains a default list of Trust Anchors that identify entities (e.g., TAMs) that are trusted by the device.
-This list is normally set by the device manufacturer, and may be governed by the device's network carrier.
+This list is normally set by the device manufacturer, and may be governed by the device's network carrier when it is a mobile device.
     The list of Trust Anchors is normally modifiable by the device's owner or Device Administrator.
-However the device manufacturer and network carrier may restrict some modifications, for example, by not allowing the manufacturer or carrier's Trust Anchor to be removed or disabled.
+However the device manufacturer or network carrier (in the mobile device case) may restrict some modifications, for example,
+    by not allowing the manufacturer or carrier's Trust Anchor to be removed or disabled.